brianhouse/art_and_code/units/1_coordinates/lecture.md

   <img src="code/canvas_10.png" width=500 /><br />
 </p>

-Finally, we can also do greyscale + opacity if we use two parameters:
+Finally, we can also do greyscale + opacity if we use two arguments:

 ```py
 size(640, 480)